 When my daughter was an infant, I would nurse or bottle feed her on take off and landing to keep her ears from hurting.
 But now that she is weaned and no longer using a bottle, it’s harder to get her to drink anything on command.
-That’s why we always buy a small container of juice once we get through security, or we have the flight attendant pour some into her sippy cup once we get on the plane.
+That’s why we always buy a small container of juice once we get through airport security, or we have the flight attendant pour some into her sippy cup once we get on the plane.
 We dilute it with water, and since my daughter doesn’t typically get juice at home, this is a huge treat, and she will suck it down!
-The jaw motion helps keep her ears from hurting when the pressure changes, and Avery will stay occupied with her sippy cup for awhile, too.
+The jaw motion helps keep her ears from hurting when the pressure changes, and she will stay occupied with her sippy cup for awhile, too.
 Bonus tip: bring one of the early-stage sippy cups, that requires just a little bit of sucking to get the liquid out.
 This is great for helping combat the pressure changes and ear popping.

 While I love the window seat and so does my daughter, toddlers will inevitably want to get up and walk around, especially on long, international flights.
 Instead of having to crawl over a stranger every time your tiny traveler gets a burst of energy, purchase the aisle seat.
 That allows the two of you to make an occasional trek up and down the aisle.
 Word of warning: this will annoy some travelers, usually the grouchy ones who get annoyed at everything.
 But better to parade your child through the aisle then to have the whole plane annoyed by a screaming child.